Service Scholars Program

 The most basic responsibility of leadership is self-development.
 In this class, different ways of obtaining self-knowledge (such as structured reflection, self-directed writing, and role playing) are used to promote discovery of values, strength of commitments, individual learning style, and feelings about change.
 Readings introduce learners to scholars whose ideas have shaped modern approaches to leadership, including those who write about stewardship, servant leadership, ways women lead, and visionary leadership.
 Participants practice the behavioral skills upon which leaders rely to build credibility, inspire trust, and exert non-coercive influence.

-The seminar's purpose is to provide freshmen scholars with a forum to reflect thoughtfully on the mission of the program and on their experiences as service scholars.
+The seminar's purpose is to provide scholars with a forum to reflect thoughtfully on the mission of the program and on their experiences as service scholars.
 The seminar meets once a month, and a class community service project is required.

-Senior Service-Learning Seminar
+Senior Community-Engaged Learning Seminar

 Service Project Independent Study